 Sitting on the Hvítá river, the Gullfoss waterfall is spread across several cascades with drops of different heights.

-The first big drop is around 11 meters (36 feet), whilst the second is much deeper at 32 meters (105 feet).
+The first big drop is around 11 meters (36 feet), while the second is much deeper at 32 meters (105 feet).
 This creates a thunderous, roaring sound and clouds of water spray, where you can see rainbows on a sunny day!

 Gullfoss looks even more dramatic by winter than it does by summer.
 Parts of the waterfall can freeze over, creating thousands of icicles.
 Set against the snowy landscape, and with the Langjökull glacier just over the horizon, a wintry Gullfoss makes for an unforgettable Icelandic scene.